alibaba/tgin/README.md

     - `wnd3_alpha_01_theta_09_tri_num_10`: triangles data with <nobr aria-hidden="true">α</nobr>=0.1 and <nobr aria-hidden="true">θ</nobr>=0.9;
 - `triangle_data/`: processed triangles data of the public datasets.
 - `script/`: implementations of TGIN.
-- `triangle_mapreduce.zip`: mapreduce implementations of triangle extraction and selection.
+- `triangle_mapreduce.zip`: MapReduce implementations of triangle extraction and selection.

 ## Prepare data

 #### 1. interaction data
 We have processed the raw data and upload it to the `electronics/` fold.
 You can use it directly.

-Also, you can get the data from amazon website and process it using the script:
+Also, you can get the data from the amazon website and process it using the script:

 ```
 sh prepare_data.sh